Skip to content

 • Use checkpoints.
 For long runs, --resume saves time after transient failures.

-• AI assistance helps.
+• AI mapping helps.
 For complex vendors (Monday.com, Pipefy), enable AI mapping to improve field translations.

 • Verify outcomes.
 Spot-check templates, steps, users, and sample processes in Tallyfy after migration.

-Migrated structures typically become Tallyfy templates, then you launch processes you can track as live processes with individual tasks.
+Migrated structures become Tallyfy templates.
+From there, you launch processes and track them as live processes with individual tasks.
 Use automations to recreate conditional behavior from the source system.

 Templates > Import a template